d-felipe-gutierrez/utn-dds/README.md

 This repository contains the practical assignments developed during the **Software Development (DDS)** course at the **National Technological University – Córdoba Regional Faculty (UTN FRC)**, as part of the **Information Systems Engineering** degree.

+The goal of this repository is to document my academic work and share it publicly for reference and learning purposes.

 ---

 ## 🧠 About the course

 The DDS course focuses on:
-- Object-Oriented Design
+- Object-Oriented Software Design
-- **SOLID** principles
+- SOLID principles and design patterns
-- Design Patterns (Strategy, Observer, Composite, etc.)
+- Fullstack web development practices
-- Hexagonal Architecture
+- Hexagonal architecture
+- Layered system design
+- RESTful APIs
+- Database modeling and persistence with Sequelize
 - Test-Driven Development (TDD)
-- Refactoring and clean code practices

 ---